Master of Arts in Rhetoric and Writing Alumni

 The MARW program was exactly what I needed when looking at grad schools and what I want to be when I grow up.
 I was exposed to teaching multiple classes, archival and digital research and I encouraged to present at several conferences.
 While I was doing all these new things I was supported by engaging faculty and a cohort of students all interested in unique areas of rhetoric, pedagogy, and research.
 Each class pushed my abilities and challenged me to consider new areas of the field; without which I would not have been prepared to enter a Ph.D. program.

-Past Thesis Projects
+Past Thesis Project

 Thesis Title: "Can Instructional Videos Influence Perception of Plagiarism Among First-Year Composition (FYC) Students?"